-Prerequisite: Audition

-Colorguard is an auxiliary group that performs with the Marching Band.
-Students selected for Colorguard, but not in Band or Orchestra, should schedule for Colorguard to guarantee a rehearsal time with the Band during first term.
+Prerequisite: Audition Colorguard is an auxiliary group that performs with the Marching Band.
+Students selected for Colorguard, but not in Band, should schedule Colorguard to guarantee a rehearsal time with the Band during first term.
 Colorguard meets term one during block 1A.
 Outside school rehearsals and summer rehearsals are required.